Jul 11, 2025

 Free up to 2,500 subscribers;

-, comprehensive analytics, and monetization features on paid tiers.Pricing scales with subscriber count, starting at
+paid plans scaleto large audiences with advanced tools.Robust referral programs, comprehensive analytics, and monetization features on paid tiers.Pricing scales with subscriber count, starting at

-for Scale plan.
+$39/monthfor Scale plan.

-Best for: Growth-focused newsletters aiming foraggressive scaling and monetization
+Best for: Growth-focused newsletters aiming foraggressive scaling and monetization.

 beehiiv.com